Chart Color Schemes

 Lismore Surrounds hosts an older demographic, ranking in the top quartile nationwide

 Lismore Surrounds has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 45-54 are particularly prominent, making up 15.2% of the population, while the 25-34 age group comprises only 7.8%.
-Between 2021 and present, the proportion of people aged 75-84 has increased from 4.8% to 6.1%, while the 55-64 cohort has decreased from 18.0% to 15.9%.
-By 2041, Lismore Surrounds is projected to experience notable shifts in its age composition.
-The 75-84 age group is expected to grow by 49%, adding 480 people and reaching a total of 1,461 from the current 980.
-Meanwhile, the 65-74 cohort is projected to decline by 26 people.
+The age profile shows that those aged 45-54 are particularly prominent at 15.2%, while the 25-34 age group is comparatively smaller at 7.8% compared to the Rest of NSW.
+Between 2021 and now, the population aged 75 to 84 has grown from 4.8% to 6.1%.
+Conversely, the 55 to 64 age group has declined from 18.0% to 15.9%.
+By 2041, Lismore Surrounds is expected to experience notable shifts in its age composition.
+The 75 to 84 age group is projected to grow by 49%, adding 480 people and reaching a total of 1,461 from the current figure of 980.
+Meanwhile, the 65 to 74 age group is expected to decline by 26 people.